Varunkr2209/projectA/README.md

 ## Features

 - Accepts job titles via a JSON POST request
-- Extracts function, sub-function, and seniority level
+- Classifies function, sub-function, and seniority with confidence score
+- Provides warnings for uncertain or unmatched values
 - Returns structured JSON output
-- Easy to test with Postman, Hoppscotch, or curl
+- Loads mapping data from a YAML file or defaults
-- Optional: CORS enabled for browser testing
+- CORS enabled for browser-based clients

 ---